ASU-EGR304-2025-F-106/ASU-EGR304-2025-F-106/docs/Appendix/App-Team-Org.md

 1. Are there any other procedures that your team feels are necessary?

+    Making sure that during our weekly meetings we keep an agenda so we know where our project stands and what each team member is working on.

 ## Roles & Responsibilities

 _**Appendix Table 2**: Project Roles and Duties_